bnp-info/research/docs/RELIGION/modernism/pascendi_dominici_gregis.md

 - Every Modernist has several personalities: philosopher, believer, theologian, historian, critic, apologist, and reformer.
 These roles must be clearly distinguished to understand their system and principles, as wellas the consequences of their doctrines.
 [5]

+- Philosopher

-- Modernist thought is founded on the philosophy of Agnosticism [6]:
+  - Modernist thought is founded on the philosophy of Agnosticism, but has somehow progressed to full atheism (positive denial of God).
+[6]
+  - This philosophy purports that human reason is strictly limited to phenomena, only that which can be sensed; thus God's existance cannot be recognized directly in scientific or historical studies.
+[6]
+  - Vatican I condemned the errors that negate Natural Theology (*De Revel*., can.
+I), divine external revelation (*De Revel*, can.
+2) and motives of credibility (i.e. by external signs, thus reducing faith to personal internal experience or private inspiration (*De Fide*, can.
+3).
+[6]
+  - The Modernist explanation for religion is the principle of *vital immanence*, that is to say, that is *comes from within* the life of man.
   - BOOKMARK - Resume research here

-- Vital Immanence [7-8]

   - Deformation of Religious History the Consequence
   - The Origin of Dogmas
   - Its Evolution

 - The Modernist as Believer: Individual Experience and Religious Certitude